ahdkoeppel/ahdkoeppel.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-<div style="text-align: justify"> Welcome to my website!
-My name is Ari Koeppel, and I am a planetary scientist and educator with a passion for studying environmental processes and thermodynamics on Earth and Mars.
-My scientific interests lie at the interface between sky and ground, where rocks record stories of past climates and the exchanges of life.
-In my work, I use orbital imagery, develop remote sensing instruments, conduct experiments on Earth, and numerically model thermophysical processes.
-I currently work as a Postdoctoral Research Associate with Mike Smith at NASA Goddard Spaceflight Center using Perseverance Rover data, cold and dry analog data (think Iceland and Antarctica), and modeling to study the modern water cycle on Mars. </div>  <p>&nbsp;</p>
+<div style="text-align: justify"> My name is Ari Koeppel, and I am a planetary scientist and educator working to decipher environmental processes on Earth and Mars that help us better understand the history of and possibilities for life in the universe.
+My expertise lies in thermodynamic modeling applied to problems in land surface processes, remote sensing, geology, and near-surface atmospheric science.
+At the interface between sky and ground, rocks record stories of past climates and the exchanges of life; analyzing surface materials is, in a sense, reading that environmental record.
+I currently work as a Postdoctoral Research Associate at NASA Goddard Spaceflight Center using Perseverance Rover data, cold and dry Mars analog data (think Iceland and Antarctica), and modeling to study permafrost processes and the modern water cycle on Mars. </div>  <p>&nbsp;</p>

 ## Outside of science
-<div style="text-align: justify"> I love to spend my time playing and teaching outside and making art.
-My favorite activities include kayaking, rafting, skiing, cycling, climbing, sculpting, ice hockey, and walking my dog Gwynnie (to name a few…).</div>
+<div style="text-align: justify"> I enjoy spending time exploring and teaching outside and making art.
+Some of my favorite activities include whitewater sports, skiing, cycling, climbing mountains, sculpting, ice hockey, and walking my dog Gwynnie.</div>
 ![](/images/img_7343.png)
-*Gwynnie the dinosaur in Slickrock Canyon, CO*
+*Gwynnie the dinosaur with footprints in Slickrock Canyon, CO*